With 2022 at an end, it’s time to take another look at the best Android TV boxes for the money in 2023.

 Pure Android boxes offer:

-- More apps: With pure Android, you get access to the full Google Play Store.
-That means you can install more apps without needing to resort to sideloading or other shenanigans to get the app you want on your device.
+- More apps: A pure Android box can access the full Google Play Store.
+That means you can install more apps without resorting to sideloading or other shenanigans to get the app you want on your device.

 - More customization options: Android TV is mainly for people who want a simple streaming device, so it’s pretty locked down.
-Pure Android is wide-open, so you can tweak and configure your device as much as you want.
+Pure Android is wide-open.
+Power users can tweak and configure your device as much as you want.

-- Less ads and bloatware: Are you tired of paying over $100 for a device and still seeing adds all over your screen?
-You almost never see them on a pure Android box.
-It’s just a clean, simple interface so you can watch the content you want to, without
+- Fewer ads and bloatware: Tired of paying over $100 for a device and still seeing ads all over your screen?
+You rarely see them on a pure Android box.
+It’s just a clean, simple interface, so you can watch the content you want without ads.

-3 Reasons to Buy an Android TV Device Instead
+5 Reasons to Buy an Android TV\Google TV Device Instead

-- Easy setup: Google makes setting up your Android TV device super-simple, especially if you have an Android smartphone or tablet.
-Just link your device to your phone and you can be up and running in seconds.
+- Easy setup: Google makes setting up Android TV devicez super simple, especially if you have an Android smartphone or tablet.
+Just link your device to your phone, and you can be up and running in seconds.

-- Simple navigation: Since most Android TV’s only come with a standard remote control, Android TV apps are designed to be used with your remote’s D-pad, instead of an air mouse.
+- Simple navigation: Most Android TVs only come with a standard remote control.
+This means Android TV apps are designed to be used with your remote’s D-pad instead of an air mouse.
 That makes it a lot easier to navigate around the screen.

 Three “Must-Have” Features to Look For

 The first “must have” feature is an Amlogic CPU.
-They’re not the only CPU-maker for Android boxes, but they’re easily the best performing and most reliable.
+They’re one of the major CPU makers for Android TV boxes, but they’re easily the best-performing and most reliable.

-Amlogic has been making the brains behind most Android boxes for almost a decade and, with the obvious exception of the NVIDIA Shield, all of the best performing Android boxes run Amlogic CPU’s.
+Amlogic has been making the brains behind most Android TV boxes for almost a decade.
+With the obvious exception of the NVIDIA Shield, all of the best-performing Android TV boxes run Amlogic CPUs.
 Even the Amazon Fire TV Cube runs on an Amlogic S922X CPU.

 The other major chipset manufacturers are Rockchip and AllWinner.
 Both have had significant issues with performance and stability, especially in Kodi.
 In fact, team Kodi has explicitly said that if you’re running their media center on an Android box, it better have an Amlogic unit.